slackapi/node-slack-sdk/docs/_packages/oauth.md

 # Slack OAuth

-The `@slack/oauth` package makes it simple to setup the OAuth flow for slack apps.
+The `@slack/oauth` package makes it simple to setup the OAuth flow for Slack apps.
 It supports [V2 OAuth](https://api.slack.com/authentication/oauth-v2) for Slack Apps as well as [V1 OAuth](https://api.slack.com/docs/oauth) for [Classic Slack apps](https://api.slack.com/authentication/quickstart).
+Slack apps that are installed in multiple workspaces, like in the App Directory or in an Enterprise Grid, will need to implement OAuth and store information about each of those installations (such as access tokens).

-The package handles url generation, state generation and verification, code exchange for access tokens, an interface easily plugging in your own databases for saving and retrieving installation data, and much more!
+The package handles URL generation, state verification, and authorization code exchange for access tokens.
+It also provides an interface for easily plugging in your own database for saving and retrieving installation data.

 ## Installation